Startups made easy. Sorted.

 Tax Director at Cadre Advisory

 Get in at the ground floor of the next tech unicorn, cash in big at exit.
 That’s the ideal scenario.
-But the less established a company is, the less information you have to guide your decision to invest or not.
+But investing early comes with bigger risks.
+You don’t know if a company will actually take off or if you’ll end up losing cash.

-Luckily, the UK government sweetens the deal for investors who help risky, early-stage companies off the ground.
+Luckily, the UK government sweetens the deal for investors who take a chance on early-stage companies to get them up and running.
 HMRC’s Seed Enterprise Investment Scheme (SEIS) offsets some of the unknowns by giving investors generous tax relief.

 SeedLegals for Investors